ReeseCorey/tribute-page/README.md

 ## Bret Michaels Tribute Page

-Read about Bret Michael's life and career
+Read about Bret's life and career